lfeng0722/drone_testing/README.md

 ## Install Landing System and Testing Method

 1. Clone the repo.
+2. Enter `PythonClient` folder
+3. Open a terminal in, run the command `pip install -e .` to install AirSim library in Python

 Before compilation,  you must remove a conflicting ROS package: